samuel-ngai/CSC360-MultiThreading/README.md

 ### MacOS, Intel i5 Quad-Core CPU

-When executing with regular mode, the range of values for our elapsed time is ~110000 clocks and a total time of ~0.11 when dividing our total clocks by *CLOCKS_PER_SEC*
+When executing with regular mode, the range of values for our elapsed time is ~110000 clocks and a total time of ~0.11s when dividing our total clocks by *CLOCKS_PER_SEC*

-Executing with multitheading mode gives us roughly ~120000 clocks and a total time of ~0.12 when dividing our total clocks by *CLOCKS_PER_SEC*
+Executing with multitheading mode gives us roughly ~120000 clocks and a total time of ~0.12s when dividing our total clocks by *CLOCKS_PER_SEC*

 ### Linux, UVic Linux Server, specs unknown

-When executing with regular mode, the range of values for our elapsed time is ~165000 clocks and a total time of ~0.165 when dividing our total clocks by *CLOCKS_PER_SEC*
+When executing with regular mode, the range of values for our elapsed time is ~165000 clocks and a total time of ~0.165s when dividing our total clocks by *CLOCKS_PER_SEC*

-Executing with multitheading mode gives us roughly ~200000 clocks and a total time of ~0.2 when dividing our total clocks by *CLOCKS_PER_SEC*
+Executing with multitheading mode gives us roughly ~200000 clocks and a total time of ~0.2s when dividing our total clocks by *CLOCKS_PER_SEC*

 ### Windows, AMD Ryzen 5 3600 6-Core 12-Thread CPU

-//TODO
+When executing with regular mode, the range of values for our elapsed time is ~110 clocks and a total time of ~0.11s when dividing our total clocks by *CLOCKS_PER_SEC*

+Executing with multitheading mode gives us roughly ~114 clocks and a total time of ~0.114s when dividing our total clocks by *CLOCKS_PER_SEC*

 ### Conclusion